 Frequently Asked Questions

-Can low progesterone cause hair thinning?
+Can low progesterone cause hair loss in women?